MurrellGroup/PORPIDpipeline/README.md

 according to the the dataset name used in the `config.yaml` file, ie, `demo.fastq.gz` for the *demo* dataset.

-We also use the `config` file to allow an override of the default artefact filter threshold for a particular sample, see `donor_2_REN` above.
+We also use the `config` file to allow an **override** for a particular sample, of the default artefact filter threshold, and/or, the default family size filter.
+See the demo config file above.

 ### Preview and Execution